vfg27/Windows_address_space_signatures/README.md

 ### Volshell
+To make it run you should:

+1. Execute **automate_volshell.py** modifying the path where the memory dumps are store, the path to the volatility3 folder (in the executed command) and the path to the script you want to execute.
+The script we want to execute in this case is **EPROCESS_script.py**, so add in **automate_volshell.py** its path.
+Also, modify inside **EPROCESS_script.py** the path where you want to store the JSONs with the results.
-There are three scripts:
+2. Execute  **EPROCESS_compare.py** modifying the path where the memory dumps are stored There are three scripts:
   *	**automate_volshell.py**: To make it run you should modify: the path where the memory dumps are store, the path to the volatility3 folder (in the executed command) and the path to the script you want to execute.
   *	**EPROCESS_script.py**: To make it run you should modify the path to store the JSONs.
 This script is executed from **automate_volshell.py**.